-Virtual reality-based rehabilitation programs are becoming an important complement to conventional motor therapy for stroke patients and individuals with neurodegenerative diseases.
+Virtual reality (VR)-based rehabilitation programs are becoming an important complement to conventional motor therapy for stroke patients and individuals with neurodegenerative diseases.
 Immersion in virtual environments stimulates several sensory systems, especially sight and hearing, and intensifies central nervous system information input and output.

-"The technology is expected to increase brain connectivity by stimulating the new neural connections needed to repair the losses caused by injury or by the patient's clinical condition," Alexandre Brandão, a researcher at the University of Campinas's Physics Institute (IFGW-UNICAMP), told Agência FAPESP.
-Brandão is also affiliated with the Brazilian Research Institute for Neuroscience and Neurotechnology (BRAINN), one of the Research, Innovation and Dissemination Centers (RIDCs) supported by FAPESP.
+“The technology is expected to increase brain connectivity by stimulating the new neural connections needed to repair the losses caused by injury or by the patient’s clinical condition,” says Alexandre Brandão, a researcher at the University of Campinas’s Physics Institute in Brazil.
+Brandão is the lead author of the paper “ Biomechanics Sensor Node for Virtual Reality: A Wearable Device Applied to Gait Recovery for Neurofunctional Rehabilitation.”

-The study described in the paper resulted in the development of a wearable device called biomechanics sensor node (BSN) that captures user data and controls virtual environments, as well as a new software solution integrating the BSN with Unity Editor, one of the most widely used game engines.
-"Integration of the wearable with the Unity software means patients undergoing motor rehabilitation can interact with VR environments while the therapist views data for the movements performed during the session," Brandão explained.
+The study described in the paper resulted in the development of a wearable device called Biomechanics Sensor Node (BSN) that captures user data and controls virtual environments, as well as a new software solution integrating the BSN with Unity Editor, one of the most widely used game engines and virtual world-building programs.
+“Integration of the wearable with the Unity software means patients undergoing motor rehabilitation can interact with VR environments while the therapist views data for the movements performed during the session,” Brandão says.

-Functional magnetic resonance imaging (fMRI) scans show that the procedure activates specific brain regions associated with these simulated movements.
-A next step entails performing clinical tests to measure the functional gains in the patient's motor recovery.
-Another expected development will be to have the avatar engage in everyday activities, practice sports or interact with other people in a multi-user virtual environment.
+fMRI scans show that the procedure activates specific brain regions associated with these fictitious movements.
+A next step entails performing clinical tests to measure the functional gains in the patient’s motor recovery.
+Another expected development will be to have the avatar engage in everyday activities, practice sports, or interact with other people in a multi-user virtual environment.